 Yes, that’s an opossum next to the can.
 Didn’t see her until I shut the door behind me.
 Whew!
 That’ll make your heart skip a beat.
 Had I been anywhere else I probably would have screamed and run but this is Ciega, a blind opossum that lives at the wildlife center as an education ambassador.
 Rather than screaming and running, I took her outside for some sunshine and a romp in the grass.

 My biggest Pinterest fail to date.
-The intention was to make baked cheese sticks as a snack with a new almond mozzarella I was anxious to try.
+The intention was to make baked cheese sticks as a snack with a new almond-based mozzarella I was anxious to try.
 Two @&%$!
 HOURS later what I had produced was cheese sheets.
 Fancy a bite of cheese sheet? #pinterestfail

 Caught a ladybug taking a spin through my counter-top scallions.
 There is not much else around the house I’d consider bug food so perhaps this is how she’s been keeping a spring in her step all winter.

 Joel asked if the white bird in the pond was some kind of really big goose.
 Or maybe a swan.
 A large white bird you say?
 That’s not a crane, heron or egret?
 I dropped everything to go investigate.

 How in the world did I spend the morning not noticing this?
 For the first time in eight years that we’ve been observing all-things-bird outside of our home, there is a Mute Swan in the pond.
 I am enchanted.
 No offense, geese.

 I just never think about dirty windows until the live photo op.
 Dang.
 Peeping Red-bellied Woodpecker with a nut.

 October 2016 – How I Spent My Day Off of Work by Arden Zich